 My ‘Malaysian layover’ was more of a visa run from Bali – I wanted to stay in Asia for six weeks so I could spend time with two separate groups of friends who were also going to be there, but couldn’t be in Indonesia for that long on one visa – so I booked a cheaper than chips Air Asia flight to Kuala Lumpur.
 But rather than fly in and fly out, I thought it would be kinda rad to see what this country had to offer for a week.

+After this layover week, I really really want to spend some time backpacking Malaysia – I only saw Kuala Lumpur and Penang (and could easily return to them both!) – but I think I made the most out of my week in Malaysia.
 I spent three days of my week in Kuala Lumpur, and really loved the city.
 It’s definitely a capital well worth exploring: it’s a place with a lot of racial harmony (a lot of countries could take some lessons from Kuala Lumpur!), stunning religious buildings and delicious food.

 So, if you’ve got a layover in Kuala Lumpur, don’t waste it, and be sure to get out of the airport and explore the nation’s capital.